 Footballer with Type 1 Plays in World Cup

-5 years ago on the 11th of October in 2011, I thought my life was over.
-This was the day I was diagnosed with late-onset Type 1 diabetes.
+Five years ago on the 11th of October in 2011, I thought my life was over.
+This was the day I was diagnosed with late-onset type 1 diabetes.
 Little did I know that this was just the beginning of my journey.

-I have been lucky enough that post-diagnosis, as a diabetic athlete, I have been able to represent New Zealand playing Football for the U-17 team.
+I have been lucky enough that post-diagnosis, as an athlete with diabetes, I have been able to represent New Zealand playing Football for the U-17 team.
 I’ve played in Vanuatu and at the World Cup in the United Arab Emirates.
 I have also won a national title with Saint Kentigern College in 2013.
 And most recently, I’ve been living in the United States, completing a four-year scholarship to study and play soccer at the University at Buffalo in New York.
-All these things seemed impossible to me in the weeks and days following my diagnosis, but with the support of my friends and family, many hours of hard work and careful care and management of my Type 1 diabetes, I have been able to live the life I could only dream of as a child.
+All these things seemed impossible to me in the weeks and days following my diagnosis, but with the support of my friends and family, many hours of hard work and careful care and management of my type 1 diabetes, I have been able to live the life I could only dream of as a child.

 When you first sit down in the driver’s seat, it’s an overwhelming feeling.
 Which pedal does what, how do I change gears and what happens when I press this little triangle button on the dashboard; it’s a lot to take in.
 Diabetes is similar.
 There are so many different functioning and moving parts to the whole operation that effectively keeps your blood sugar within normal parameters.
 You can’t be expected to know how to fully control each aspect days after being diagnosed, just like you wouldn’t take someone on his or her learner’s license, put them on a race track and expect them to win the Indy 500.